Black Tide: Light from Above (2007–2009)

-The band debuted on British television on January 17, 2009, on the BBC show SOUND before supporting Escape the Fate on their 2009 This War Is Ours Tour in February–March 2009.
+The band debuted on British television on January 17, 2009, on the BBC show Sound before supporting Escape the Fate on their 2009 This War Is Ours Tour in February–March 2009.
 Other supporting acts included Attack Attack!, William Control, and Burn Halo.
-The band then supported Trivium between May 6, 2009 – May 19, 2009 on the Japanese and Australian legs of Into the Mouth of Hell We Tour.
-This followed a stint playing at the Warped Tour 2009, where the band started performing a new song entitled "Redefine".
+Black Tide then supported Trivium between May 6–19, 2009, on the Japanese and Australian legs of Into the Mouth of Hell We Tour.
+This followed a stint playing at the Warped Tour 2009, where they started performing a new song entitled "Redefine".

 Post Mortem (2010–2012)

 In February 2010, it was confirmed that Black Tide was in the process of writing songs for their second album.
-In the May/June 2010 issue of Revolver magazine, it was confirmed that Black Tide has entered the studio with the intention of finishing recording by the end of June for a fall release.
-On the band's Facebook profile, Zakk filmed many different 1-minute videos from the studio about the work in the studio.
+In the May/June 2010 issue of Revolver magazine, it was confirmed that Black Tide had entered the studio with the intention of finishing recording by the end of June for a fall release.
+On the band's Facebook profile, Zakk Sandler filmed many different one-minute videos from the studio about the work in the studio.

 On July 26, 2010, Black Tide announced that they were going on tour supporting Bullet for My Valentine and Escape the Fate on their US tour in September–October 2010.

-On September 17, 2010, the first single from the upcoming album, "Bury Me," was released.
-The CD single also included a B-side entitled "Honest Eyes" (which was later released as a single on its own).
-Following the release of the single, the band announced that the new album has a tentative release date of February 2011, through Interscope Records, and that it would be self-titled.
+On September 17, 2010, the first single, "Bury Me", from the upcoming album was released.
+It also included the B-side "Honest Eyes" (which was later released as a single on its own).
+Following the release of the single, the band announced that the new album had a tentative release date of February 2011 through Interscope Records, and that it would be self-titled.
 The band was the confirmed opening act for Iron Maiden on two shows in Florida.
-It was also announced that they will perform at the Sonisphere Festival in Knebworth, UK on Sunday July 10, 2011.
-On April 29, 2011, Black Tide has announced in an interview at the Golden Gods awards that the name of their second album is Post Mortem.
-They also confirmed that the new album has been delayed until summer 2011.
+It was also announced that they would perform at the Sonisphere Festival in Knebworth, UK, on Sunday July 10, 2011.

+On April 29, 2011, Black Tide announced in an interview at the Golden Gods Awards that the name of their second album was Post Mortem.
+They also confirmed that the new album had been delayed until summer 2011.
 The video for the next single was shot in May 2011.
-On May 17, the band made the announcement that the new album 'Post Mortem' would be released on August 23.
-The band was confirmed to perform at the 2011 Uproar Festival which featured dates in the United States and Canada.
-The tour started on August 26, 2011 and ended on October 15, 2011.
-They performed San Diego Comic-Con International in July 2011.

-On August 10 the band released an acoustic version of the song "Let it Out" on the Revolver Magazine website.
-The album leaked on the internet August 17, 2011 and released later on August 23 selling 5,800 copies in the United States in its first week of release to land at a positioned number 73 on the Billboard 200 chart.
+On May 17, the band made the announcement that Post Mortem would be released on August 23.
+Black Tide was confirmed to perform at the 2011 Uproar Festival which featured dates in the United States and Canada.
+The tour started on August 26, 2011, and ended on October 15, 2011.
+They performed San Diego Comic-Con in July 2011.
+On August 10, the band released an acoustic version of the song "Let It Out" on the Revolver magazine website.
+The album Post Mortem leaked on the internet August 17, 2011, and was released later on August 23, selling 5,800 copies in the United States in its first week to land at a positioned number 73 on the Billboard 200 chart.